Skip to content

 TypeWhat it does

-command:Loads a command file from .archon/commands/ and sends it to an AI agent
+command:Loads a package-local command (packaged workflow) or shared command (legacy workflow) and sends it to an AI agent

 prompt:Sends an inline prompt string to an AI agent